jiaoxlong/bucket_index/README.md

 - era:uopid: Code composed of country code and alphanumeric operational point code, as defined in RINF.
 - era:tafTAPCode: Primary code developed for TAF/TAP.

-The value of era:opName and era:uopid will be used for autocompletion.
+The value of era:opName and era:uopid will be used for indexing.

 OperationalPoints (Station) examples